mes-uu/transmission-measurements-project/testbed/internal_mounting_system/README.md

 # Internal Mounting System

-This mounting system is a customizable concept to create a rigid arrangement of the space inside a rectangluar box.
+This mounting system is a customizable concept to create a rigid arrangement of the space inside a rectangular box.

 The detailed description with blueprints and example cutouts can be found in the file '[documentation_internal_mounting _system.pdf](documentation_internal_mounting _system.pdf)'.
 Example files of laster cuts are also provided in the directory '[lasercuts](./lasercuts/)'.
 The tools used are the laser cutter and a sander.
 The materials used are cardboard, wood, and acrylic plastic.